Jennifer Aniston Is The President Of The United States In New Netflix Movie

 Advertisement

 It should be said that Notaro is building her own little Netflix empire, too.
-Her comedy special Tig Notaro Happy to Be Here starts streaming on May 22nd and she's also set to direct Ellen DeGeneres' upcoming Netflix special.
+Her comedy special Tig Notaro Happy to Be Here starts streaming May 22 and she's also set to direct Ellen DeGeneres' upcoming Netflix special.

 But, right now, it feels like we're in the midst of a Anistonaissance — patent still pending on that name.
 Just like Matthew McConaughey before her, she seems to be kicking off an impressive new chapter in her career filled with interesting projects.
 It feels like she's about to have another moment.
 Since, hello, she's still one of the biggest TV stars ever.